lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 It will just have a different message and a different button.

-But because we also want to see these things and be able to click the button, we can use the test steps for the thanks screen as a template to create test steps for the error screen.
+Because we also want to see and interact with these things, we can use the test steps for thanks as a template.

 Now, that the test cases are ready, it’s time to work on the graph.

 A new leaf will represent the Error screen.

-In the main graph, there will be a new path that goes to this error node if there’s an error on the order screen.
+In the main graph, there will be a new path that goes to this error node when there’s an error on the order screen.

 Then, when the user clicks the cancel button, we go to the very beginning of the flow, that is to the node that clears the order and starts everything from the very beginning.